M.Div./MATS Scholarships, Tuition & Fees

 *Peer institutions include: Asbury Theological Seminary, Covenant Theological Seminary, Denver Seminary, Duke Divinity School, Fuller Theological Seminary, Gordon Conwell Theological Seminary, Reformed Theological Seminary, Trinity Evangelical Divinity School, Trinity Episcopal School for Ministry and George W. Truett Theological Seminary.
 Tuition data derived from 2019-20 Annual Data Table, the Association of Theological Schools in the United States and Canada.

-Due to the generosity of Ralph Waldo Beeson and many benefactors after him, Beeson is able to offer approximately 35% tuition coverage ($2,500) to all full-time Beeson students.
+Due to the generosity of Ralph Waldo Beeson and many benefactors after him, Beeson offers scholarship assistance to every full-time student.
+There are two tiers of scholarship available.

 - Possess significant ministry, leadership, and academic experience, with an undergraduate GPA of 3.5 or above on a 4.0 scale.

-- Commit to entering into full-time ministry in the local church or in a missions or ministry placement. (*Hutchens scholarship awardees must be called to military chaplaincy.)
+- Commit to enter full-time ministry in the local church (Timothy George Scholarship) or in a missional, Christian academic or ministry placement (Dean’s Scholarship).

-- Complete all application requirements for the M.Div. degree, including the scholarship application (see tab on application for admission) by the deadline.
-For fall applicants, the deadline is the January 15 prior to the term of admission.
-For spring applicants, the deadline is the October 1 prior to the term of admission.
+- Complete all application requirements for the M.Div. degree by the scholarship application deadline.
+For fall applicants, this deadline is February 1 prior to the term of admission.
+For spring applicants, the deadline is October 1 prior to the term of admission.